Table of Contents

 2) Soft Skills

-Soft skills are usually common among all jobs.
+Soft skills are usually common in all jobs.
 These demonstrate your ability to work and maintain relationships in your workplace.
 Let’s have a look at some common soft skills desired by start-up employers below.

 a) Commercial mindset

 As mentioned earlier, a commercial mindset can be helpful when working with a start-up.
 It allows you to look at things objectively and make decisions practically.
-In interviews, it also demonstrates a deep understanding of your role, industry, commercial models and strategies, and your products and services.
+In interviews, also demonstrates a deep understanding of your role, industry, commercial models and strategies, and your products and services.
 To develop this, we suggest reading about your industry trends from reliable sources and listening to industry experts.

 b) Effective oral and written communications